CR6Community/CR-6-touchscreen/README.md

 To update the BMP of a screen put the **generated BMP file you made with your image editor** in the [`src\DWIN\DWIN_SOURCE`](src\DWIN\DWIN_SOURCE) folder.

-#### Updating the touch screen firmware
+#### Updating the touch screen firmware files

 It will be picked up automatically by the build process of DWIN when saving or generating the project.
+However, the ICL file is what actually gets flashed.
+This is essentially a dictionary of concatenated compressed JFIF files.

-Next, re-generate the `32_Screen.icl` ICL file are follows:
+Next, re-generate the `23_Screen.icl` ICL file are follows:

 ![Update ICL file](doc/update-screen-icl.gif)

+Things worthy of note:

+- Quality is set to 100%, followed by pressing the "Set all" button to apply it to each import file.
+- The `DWIN_SOURCE` is used as a source for generating the ICL.
+- The ICL is saved twice: once in the `DWIN_SOURCE` folder, once in the `DWIN_SET` folder.

-As you can note, you update it in both DWIN_SET and ICONS.
-The first is what goes to the touch screen, the latter is what the IDE uses (apparently).
+As you can note, you update it in both `DWIN_SET` and `DWIN_SOURCE`.
+The first is what goes to the touch screen, the latter is what the DWIN editor uses (apparently).

+For icon ICL generation the process is the same, except that you pick the icons from a subdirectory of `DWIN_SOURCE`.

 ### Flash space